gennacampain/gennacampain.github.io/README.md

 j)	Limited timeframe – start comparison a few data points after data begins
 k)	Incorrect frame of reference – use appropriate data to compare with
 3. Get help from an expert with problems related to the collection process/storage process, untrustworthy sources or potential problems with data reliability

+### Shape, Color, and Line in Stephen Malinowski’s Music Visualization

+Shape:
+-	Each instrument has its own shape, similar instruments are shaped the same but have different location to indicate individual parts
+-	Shape reflects “roundness” of sound: tuba is very rounded shape whereas higher, sharper instruments are very spiky diamonds, violins are in the middle
+-	Length of note also reflected in how wide shape is (i.e. when a note is held for longer, the shape gets flatter and wider)
+-	Location of shape vertically on page reflects the note location on a scale but also differentiates different notes to indicate different parts/players
+Color:
+- Warm versus cool colors reflect the type of instrument: lower/background instruments like the tuba, piano, clarinet are cool colors which differentiates them from the warm colored high instruments like the violins and the flutes
+-	When they are there, the low instruments stand out against the high ones visually as they do sonically
+-	Shapes appear to “light up” when they are played which shows where the music is with relation to the visual
+Line:
+-	Each instrument ranges around a set midpoint that is unique to that instrument so the viewer can see the changes in notes of the instrument, but it remains clear where each line is
+-	The shapes are defined by their lines so it is clear when they are being played